MyUsernamee/RobloxCopilot-Editor/README.md

 This ai also knows a lot Roblox! :)
 <img src="./Roblox Copilot.gif" alt="My Project GIF">

+So we will make a suped up auto complete for roblox!
+Roblox Copilot!

 ## Why not use the build in editor?

 The builtin editor isn't modifiable. :(